 With St. Kate’s respiratory care degree, you will be prepared to:

-Since the beginning, 100 percent of St. Kate’s graduates have passed this exam, which allows you to work as a licensed respiratory therapist in Minnesota.
+Since the beginning, 100 percent of St. Kate’s graduates have passed this exam.
 Among them, 100 percent are employed—largely within the Twin Cities metro area.

 The Registered Respiratory Therapist (RRT) credential, signifying advanced professional achievement, is an optional next step after earning your St. Kate’s degree and CRT.
 The rate of St. Kate’s graduates pursuing this credential is also well above the national average.

 The St. Kate’s major in respiratory care blends liberal arts courses, such as philosophy and arts, with specialized topics from mechanical aids to emergency cardiovascular care, and healthcare ethics.
 All St. Kate’s classes include an ethics component.

 Clinical experiences are another essential component of St. Kate’s respiratory care major.
 Students gain advanced-level knowledge and holistic patient-care skills by completing approximately 900 hours of clinical work.